asuka431/fujicoin-22.0/doc/signet.md

 Mining environment settings
 ---------------------------
-Set the completed signetchallenge in fujicoin.conf and restart fujicoind.
+Set the completed signetchallenge in baricoin.conf and restart baricoind.
 Then import the private key above.

-    ./fujicoind -signet
+    ./baricoind -signet
-    CLI="./fujicoin-cli -signet"
+    CLI="./baricoin-cli -signet"
     $CLI createwallet "signet"
     $CLI -signet importprivkey $PRIVKEY

 Mining
 ======

-[Get fijicoin-signet-utility.zip](https://download.fujicoin.org/fujicoin-signet-utility/), then unzip it to the folder where you installed fujicoin.
+[Get fijicoin-signet-utility.zip](https://download.baricoin.org/baricoin-signet-utility/), then unzip it to the folder where you installed baricoin.
 To mine the first block in your custom chain, you can run:

-    cd to_fujicoind_folder
+    cd to_baricoind_folder
-    CLI="./fujicoin-cli -signet"
+    CLI="./baricoin-cli -signet"
     MINER="python3 miner.py"
-    GRIND="./fujicoin-util grind"
+    GRIND="./baricoin-util grind"
     ADDR="W4FVbSKsCyRcMPm8pAsdSsgSAtiXAyfovj"  # Note: Use legacy address

 To mining block number 1, execute the following command.